miao1007/hexo-filter-kroki/README.md

 ## Minimum configuration

-By default no configuration is required, it will send your text to `kroki.io` for rendering, and the base64-encoded images will be inlined in the html.
+By default, no configuration is required, the plugin will send your text to `kroki.io` for rendering, and the base64-encoded images will be inlined in the html.

 ## Advanced configuration